Min (South Korean singer): Solo activities

 It was revealed in September 2016 that Min would be making her return to the big screen with the movie Sooni: The Executioner's Daughter.
 Although originally planned for a Summer 2017 release in South Korea, the current status of the movie production is unknown.

 In January 2017, the cast of the Korean adaptation of Boys Over Flowers The Musical was revealed, with representatives of the production announcing that Min would be making her musical debut with the star role of Tsukushi Makino.
 The musical opened on February 24 and had its final curtain call on May 7 at Hongik University Art Center's Grand Theater in Seoul.

 On May 22, 2019, it was revealed that Min has signed an exclusive contract with her new agency K-Tigers E&C. On November 8, 2021, Min released her first official solo pre-debut digital single "Onion".
 On April 18, 2022, Min released her second digital single "Hit Me Up".
 On September 5, 2022, Min released her third digital single "To The Beach".

 On August 22, 2022, Min was confirmed to be making her Broadway debut in Manhattan with the K-pop inspired musical KPOP.
-Inspired by the global music phenomenon, it will feature multiple real life K-pop stars.
-Min will be portraying Riya, a member of the fictional K-pop girl group RTMIS.
-The musical is scheduled to make its Broadway debut in the fall of 2022 at Circle in the Square Theatre.
+The musical featured several K-pop stars in its cast, with Min portraying the role of Riya, a member of the fictional K-pop girl group RTMIS.
+The musical made its Broadway debut in the fall of 2022 at Circle in the Square Theatre, and abruptly closed two weeks into its run.

+On June 21, 2024, Min released her debut EP Prime Time, which features four songs, including one of the same name.
+The lead single features rapper Lil Cherry.
+On June 5, 2025, to mark the occasion of her upcoming wedding on June 7, 2025, Min released her special celebratory single "Dive Into You".

+Personal life

+On April 21, 2025, BeMonstar Entertainment and K-Tigers Entertainment announced that Min would marry her non-celebrity boyfriend, a businessman, in June after dating for seven years.
+Min married on June 7 in Seoul.